Indian Army during World War I: Indian Expeditionary Force A

 On the outbreak of war, the Indian Army had 150,000 trained men and the Indian Government offered the services of two cavalry and two infantry divisions for service overseas.
 The force known as Indian Expeditionary Force A was under the command of General Sir James Willcocks.
 Force A was attached to the British Expeditionary Force and the four divisions were formed into two army corps: an infantry Indian Corps and the Indian Cavalry Corps.

-Upon arrival in Marseilles on 30 September 1914, only six weeks after the declaration of war, they were moved to the Ypres Salient and took part in the Battle of La Bassée in October 1914.
+Upon arrival in Marseille on 30 September 1914, only six weeks after the declaration of war, they were moved to the Ypres Salient and took part in the Battle of La Bassée in October 1914.
 In March 1915, the 7th (Meerut) Division was chosen to lead the assault in the Battle of Neuve Chapelle.
 The Expeditionary Force was hampered by a lack of familiarity with new equipment, only being issued Lee–Enfield rifles on their arrival in France and they had almost no artillery, relying on support from their neighbouring corps when in the front line.
 They were not accustomed to the continental weather and were poorly equipped to resist the cold, leading to low morale which was further compounded by the reserve system, whereby reinforcements were drafted in from any regiment and had no affiliation to their new units.
 Officer casualties were even more of a handicap, as replacements were unfamiliar with the Indian Army and could not speak the language.
 With morale low, many soldiers fled the scene of the battle and the infantry divisions were finally withdrawn to Mesopotamia in October 1915, when they were replaced by the new British divisions of Kitchener's Army.

 With the withdrawal of the infantry divisions, the only Indian Army units on the Western Front were the two cavalry divisions.
 In November 1916, the two Indian cavalry divisions were renumbered from 1st and 2nd to the 4th and 5th Cavalry Divisions.
 Serving alongside British cavalry divisions they were held behind the front line awaiting the hoped for breakthrough.
 At times during the war they served in the trenches as infantry, each cavalry brigade when dismounted formed a dismounted regiment.
 This meant that when the divisions went into the front line, they could only cover a brigade area.
 Before being themselves withdrawn to Egypt in March 1918, they took part in the Battle of the Somme, the Battle of Bazentin, the Battle of Flers-Courcelette, the advance to the Hindenburg Line and finally the Battle of Cambrai.

 Of the 130,000 Indians who served in France and Belgium, almost 9,000 died.